What does the day in the life of an exercise, sport and nutrition student look like?

 Laura: I think the big part is that I really can do anything that I set my mind to.
 I've always been someone who tries to go for anything that comes at me anyway.
 But I think all the experiences that I've had at UQ, and what I've learned and my interactions with lecturers and other peers and people who I've worked for through this career – I think that I really lost that fear factor of what I can actually achieve.
 There are really no limits.

-So that really excites me for the future, because I know that I can achieve anything that I set my mind to you just have to put in a little bit of effort and have a little bit of passion and I think you're all good to go, so I think UQ really helped me with that.
+So that really excites me for the future, because I know that I can achieve anything that I set my mind to – you just have to put in a little bit of effort and have a little bit of passion and I think you're all good to go.
+I think UQ really helped me with that.